 Paying back a Social Fund loan

 You have to repay the loan within 104 weeks.
-The loan is interest free and you repay what you borrowed.
+The loan is interest-free and you repay what you borrowed.
 If you are on benefits, a fixed amount is deducted from your income support or jobseeker's allowance until the loan is repaid.
 The Social Security Agency won’t give you a loan if it looks like you won’t be able to pay it back.

 Winter fuel payments

 A Winter Fuel Payment is a government payment to help older people heat their homes in winter.
 The payment is not means tested but not everyone is eligible for these payments.
 If you’ve received the payment before you should automatically get it every year.
 You may have to contact the Winter Fuel Payment hotline if another older person who is eligible for a Winter Fuel Payment has moved into your home.
 NI Direct can help you work out if you’re entitled to a Winter Fuel Payment.

 Cold Weather Payment